As we age, our skin can begin to look tired and dull, which is why many women have turned to medical aesthetics treatments.

 Cosmetic Laser Training at National Laser Institute

-The medical aesthetics industry is the perfect field if you have a passion for health, beauty, and helping others look and feel their best.
+The medical aesthetics industry is the perfect field if you have a passion for helping others look and feel their best.

-National Laser Institute offers cosmetic laser training for total career changers or estheticians that can be completed in just 1-2 weeks!
+National Laser Institute offers cosmetic laser training for career changers or estheticians that can be completed in just two weeks!

 Our Comprehensive Laser Course covers the most in-demand laser treatments such as laser hair removal, IPL photofacial, skin rejuvenation, skin tightening and more!
-The first five days are spent in the classroom where you will learn about laser mechanics, tissue interaction, and pre- and post-patient care from up to 13 different industry experts.
+The first five days are spent in the classroom where you will learn about laser mechanics, tissue interaction and patient care from up to 13 different industry experts.